ChristophP/elm-i18next/README.md

-# Elm i18next Client (Load and use JSON translations files at runtime)
+# Elm i18next - Load and use JSON translations files at runtime

 Functions for working with dynamically loaded translations in Elm.
 PRs and suggestions welcome.